Problems overview

 Onboarding-related churn happens when customers never get far enough to experience repeatable value.
 It is one of the clearest signs that retention work needs to start earlier.

-Most SaaS teams already collect churn evidence somewhere.
-The problem is that it stays split across cancellation flows, billing tools, CRM notes, support systems, and spreadsheets.
-RetentBase is designed to give that evidence one structured review workflow.
+RetentBase is a cancellation review system for subscription SaaS teams.
+It gives the team a hosted cancellation flow, churn issue detection, and a decision queue for repeat cancellation reasons.
 RetentBase sits at the center of these problems by giving SaaS teams one place to capture churn signals, review them weekly, and turn them into accountable decisions.

-If the churn problem feels familiar, the solution is not another dashboard.
+If this sounds familiar, the answer is not another dashboard.

 RetentBase helps your team connect the signal, the revenue impact, the owner, and the next action in one churn review workflow.